PDFs by language

 When a person has only a few, small Kaposi sarcoma lesions, one option may be to remove them with surgery.
 This can be done in different ways.

-Simple excision: For this procedure, the skin is first numbed with a local anesthetic.
+Simple excision: The skin is first numbed with a local anesthetic.
 The tumor is then cut out with a surgical knife, along with some surrounding normal skin.
 The remaining skin is carefully stitched back together, leaving a small scar.

-Curettage and electrodesiccation: This treatment removes a tumor by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end), then treating the area with an electric needle (electrode) to try to destroy any remaining cancer cells.
+Curettage and electrodesiccation: The tumor is removed by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end), then treating the area with an electric needle (electrode) to try to destroy any remaining cancer cells.
 This process can be repeated.

 A drawback of surgery is that the lesion might recur (come back) in the same place.

 The most common drug used for intralesional chemotherapy in KS is vinblastine.
-Sodium tetradecyl sulfate (STS or Sotradecol®) can also be used.
 Some people may have swelling, blistering, and pain at the injection site with this type of treatment.

-This treatment uses a special liquid drug that is applied to the skin.
+A special liquid drug is applied to the skin.
 The drug collects in the tumor cells over several hours or days and makes the cells sensitive to certain types of light.
 A special light source is then focused on the tumor(s), and the cells die.
 A possible side effect of PDT is that it can make the skin very sensitive to sunlight for some time, so precautions may be needed to avoid severe burns.

 For more information on this technique, see Photodynamic Therapy.